SubhasisDutta/CAMEO-JRC-Database/README.md

 # Project Modules

 ## ir-scripts
-This package contains all the scripts to :
+Contains all the scripts to :
 1. Extract information from CAMEO dataset and load it into MongoDB.
 2. Extract information from JRC Entity dataset and load it into MongoDB.
 3. Find all the relation between the CAMEO and JRC Actors and store it in a relation table.